DataDog/integrations-core/databricks/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

-##### With a cluster-scoped init script
+#### With a cluster-scoped init script

 Cluster-scoped init scripts are init scripts defined in a cluster configuration.
 Cluster-scoped init scripts apply to both clusters you create and those created to run jobs.

 Use the Databricks UI to edit the cluster to run the init script:

-1. Choose the script that suits your needs below.
+1. Choose one of the following scripts to install the Agent on the driver or on the driver and worker nodes of the cluster.
-2. Modify it to your convenience.
-You can for instance add tags or define a specific configuration for the integration.
+2. Modify the script to suit your needs.
+For example, you can add tags or define a specific configuration for the integration.
-3. Save the script into your workspace with the `Workspace` menu on the left.
+3. Save the script into your workspace with the **Workspace** menu on the left.
-4. On the cluster configuration page, click the `Advanced` options toggle.
+4. On the cluster configuration page, click the **Advanced** options toggle.
-5. In the `Environment variables`, specify the `DD_API_KEY` environment variable and, optionally, the `DD_ENV` and the `DD_SITE` environment variables.
+5. In the **Environment variables**, specify the `DD_API_KEY` environment variable and, optionally, the `DD_ENV` and the `DD_SITE` environment variables.
-6. Go to the `Init Scripts` tab.
+6. Go to the **Init Scripts** tab.
-7. In the `Destination` drop-down, select the `Workspace` destination type.
+7. In the **Destination** dropdown, select the `Workspace` destination type.
 8. Specify a path to the init script.
-9. Click on the `Add` button.
+9. Click on the **Add** button.

-<div class="alert alert-info">If you stored your `datadog_init_script.sh` directly in the `Shared` workspace, can be accessed specifying the `/Shared/datadog_init_script.sh` path.</div>
+If you stored your `datadog_init_script.sh` directly in the `Shared` workspace, you can access the file at the following path: `/Shared/datadog_init_script.sh`.

-<div class="alert alert-info">If you stored your `datadog_init_script.sh` directly in a user workspace, the file will be accessible at the following path: `/Users/$EMAIL_ADDRESS/datadog_init_script.sh`.</div>
+If you stored your `datadog_init_script.sh` directly in a user workspace, you can access the file at the following path: `/Users/$EMAIL_ADDRESS/datadog_init_script.sh`.

 More information on cluster init scripts can be found in the [Databricks official documentation][16].